DiamondLightSource/synchweb-devel-env/docs/Podman_instructions.md

 `podman exec -it synchweb-dev /bin/bash`.
 From here, check the required php and httpd processes are running and check the logs under `/var/log/httpd`.
+* Sometimes the web client stops working.
+Not sure why, but this can usually be fixed by rebuilding and relinking this.
+The `rebuildClient.bash` can be used to simplify this process.
+For Diamond users, restarting the VPN client can also help here.
 *  See [here](../README.md) for general advice.